mostmojo/log/log.md

 **Today's Progress**

 • Research UI/UX and best way to create a user form.
-Chose `MaterialUI`, installed via `npm` as a project dependency in `package.json` file.
+Chose `MaterialUI`, installed via `$ npm install @material-ui/core` as a project dependency in `package.json` file.

 • Created a react app using `create-react-app` that resembled a 4-part user journey with `UserForm` being the parent component that holds the state.
 Used `destructuring` to extract steps to go to `nextStep` and `prevStep`.
 Render it all in a switch statement for various page cases like so: `<Privacy nextStep={this.nextStep} prevStep={this.prevStep} handleChange={this.handleChange} />`, with `handleChange` containing all the `event.target.value`s.